-The next application deadlines for Practical Nursing are:
+The next application deadline for Practical Nursing is November 17, 2017

 Apply online at tulsatech.edu.
 Applications can also be obtained in the counseling offices on any of the campuses; at the Career Services Center located on the Lemley Memorial Campus; or by calling 918.828.5000.

 Prior to the start of the clinical practicum, students must:

 Undergo a criminal background check including sex offender registration as required by the Oklahoma Child Care Facilities Licensing Act that requires individuals providing care to children under the age of 18 to be free of any criminal history that would indicate a potential for violent abuse against another person.
 Information provided on the criminal background check may impact student clinical eligibility.

 Provide verification of immunizations through vaccination records, titer (blood test) results, or declination statements.
 A list of specific immunizations may be obtained through the Health Sciences Center by calling 918-828-1216.

 Have a current American Heart Association CPR for the Healthcare Provider card.